Second Saturday Art Gallery hop in Beacon

 Dogwood 47 East Main St.

 Leave all of our Guides open on your phone, because they include addresses and phone numbers.
 Tap on a phone number to call anyone!

 NEAR THE TRAIN, BEFORE MAIN STREET

 3 Beekman St.

 One of the preeminent modern art museums in the world, Dia:Beacon opened in 2003 in a former Nabisco box-printing factory on the shore of the Hudson River.
-Many people point to the museum's arrival as a turning point for Beacon's arts-intensive revival.
 Take a closer look at Dia:Beacon's giant shapes, piles of glass, grayscale geometry, neon tubes and so. much. more.
 Dia:Beacon offers complimentary admission with identification to all residents of Columbia, Dutchess, Greene, Orange, Putnam, Rockland, Sullivan, Ulster, and Westchester counties on the last Sunday of every month.
 Dia:Beacon is free for residents of Beacon, Fishkill, Chelsea, and Glenham every Saturday and Sunday, year-round.
 (Thanks, Pete Seeger.)